 From December 1, visitors can learn about the games and entertainment enjoyed by the sovereigns and the court in the 16th, 17th and 18th centuries.
 Fans of the Grand Siècle can try their hand at trou-madame, a game that was very fashionable at the time of Louis XIV.
 For those who like more traditional games, goose, checkers and fox are available to the public.

 Free access to the games from December 1st

-Stroll through the castle with characters in Renaissance costume on the ground and first floors
+– Strolling around the castle in Renaissance costume on the ground floor and 1st floor

-Medieval and Renaissance dances in the chapel on the 1st floor of the castle
+– Medieval and Renaissance dances in the chapel on the 1st floor of the castle (2pm and 4pm)

-Proposed by the association of Cléry Son Histoire en Lumière
+Organised by the Cléry Son Histoire en Lumière association.

 – Strolling characters in costume